 How does the grid work?

-Taken together, the grid has been called the largest machine in the world, comprising 7,700 power plants, 3,300 utilities, and over 2.7 million miles of power lines.
+Taken together, the grid has been called the largest machine in the world, comprising eleven thousand power plants, three thousand utilities, and more than two million miles of power lines.
 In practice, however, there are three separate U.S. grids, or self-contained interconnections of power production and transmission.
 These are the Eastern, Western, and Texas interconnections.

 Due to the high costs of constructing all of this infrastructure, electricity transmission and distribution is considered a “natural monopoly,” meaning that only a company large enough to control an entire market will generally be able to afford the necessary investments.
 As a result, most energy utilities are granted monopoly control over a local market with the mandate to provide low-cost, reliable energy as a public good.
 To enforce this mandate, utilities are either publicly owned or, more commonly, heavily regulated by state regulatory commissions that set the prices utilities are permitted to charge consumers.